 From the very opening measures, one realizes that this 10-minute composition is no ordinary wedding march.
 Fanfares provide a stentorian introduction, which is followed in quick succession by a procession-like passage and boldly rhythmic “episodes” that alternate between melodic, quiet sections and boldly exuberant, almost bombastic phrases … ultimately leading to fanfare flourish at the end of the work.

-Along the way, we are treated to the trademark changing rhythms for which the composer was so notorious, along with thrilling passages and fascinating chord progressions.
+Along the way, we are treated to the trademark shifting rhythms for which the composer was so notorious, along with thrilling passages and fascinating chord progressions.

 Without a doubt, this is one of the most interesting and inventive scores for a wedding march ever composed.
 It is musically quite meaty, but I can’t imagine any young brides and bridesmaids wishing to attempt to process down the aisle to this music (much as I would love to convince my own daughters to take up the challenge when their big days come)!

-To my knowledge, there has been only one recording made of the Marche nuptiale — but it’s a magnificent performance.
+To my knowledge, there has been only one recording made of the Marche nuptiale — and it is a magnificent performance.
 Performed by organist Bernhard Leonardy on the Cavaillé-Coll organ at St-Sulpice Cathedral in Paris, this 2001 recording also features other unusual organ fare composed by Fernand de la Tombelle, Henri Letocart, Henri Büsser, Max d’Ollone and Eugène Reuchsel.

 Beyond these two solo organ pieces, the only other Florent Schmitt compositions that call for organ are two sacred choral pieces from 1952 and 1953 that include ad libitum organ parts (the Laudate Dominum Pueri, Opus 126 and Oremus pro Pontifice, Opus 127), as well as the Five Motets, Opus 60 for male voices and organ composed in 1917.